16 Free Things To Do in Cape Town

 4) Hike Lion’s Head

-Lion’s Head is another iconic part of Cape Town’s beautiful natural skyline, and it’s a nice, straightforward hike.
-It takes you looping around the mountain as you climb up, so you get 360 degree views of the city and its gorgeous landscape.
+Lion’s Head is another iconic part of Cape Town’s beautiful skyline, and it’s a nice, straightforward hike.
+It loops around the mountain as you climb up, so you get 360 degree views of the city.

-You don’t need to be a pro-hiker to complete this trail; I’m certainly not, but I loved it!
-It’s not too strenuous but it is still a decent workout.
-As long as you’re not a complete stranger to exercise, you’ll be fine.
+You don’t need to be a pro-hiker to complete this trail – I’m certainly not!
+It’s not too strenuous but still offers a decent workout.

 5) Swim at Saunders Rockpool

-Saunders Rocks Beach in Sea Point is home to an awesome, man-made rockpool.
-The water is really cold, so it’s actually a bit of a hotspot for Wim Hof enthusiasts.
+Saunders Rock Beach in Sea Point is home to an awesome, man-made rock pool.
+The water is really cold, so it’s a hotspot for Wim Hof enthusiasts.

 I don’t think I’ve ever stayed in for anywhere close to 20 minutes, but it’s a nice spot to come and swim or enjoy a beach picnic.
-Either way, this is a great free thing to do in Cape Town.
+It’s also generally easier to get to than Clifton as there’s less traffic.

-While Saunders doesn’t quite have the stunning beauty of the Clifton Beaches, it’s the place to be at sunset.
+And while Saunders doesn’t quite have the stunning beauty of the Clifton Beaches, it’s the place to be at sunset!

 6) Hang out in Green Point Park